softwaremmm/competitivemapping_pipeline/cm_analyzer/README.md

 Alignments are filtered based on:
 - Query coverage
 - sequence divergence
-- Alignment score (which is a kind of composite of the previous two)
+- Alignment score (which is a composite of the previous two)

 Can use the read quality scores to determine the expected sequence divergence.

+In general:
+- Round 1 looks for 95% nucleotide identity (ONT adjusted based on read error rate) with majority of query covered
+- Round 2 only requires 80% nucleotide identity, but ignores alignments 5% under best.
+It is very relaxed with query coverage.

 ---
 ---